Humayun Azad: Literary works

 Towards the end of the 1980s, he started to write newspaper column focusing on contemporary sociopolitical issues.
 His commentaries continued throughout the 1990s and were later published as books as they grew in numbers.
 Through his writings of the 1990s and early 2000s he established himself as a novelist.

-In 1992 Azad published the first comprehensive feminist book in Bengali titled Naree (Woman).
+In 1992, Azad published the first comprehensive feminist book in Bengali titled Naree (Woman).
 Naree received both positive and negative reviews as a treatise, it was considered the first full-fledged feminist book after the independence of Bangladesh.
-In this work Azad mentioned the pro-women contributions of the British India's two famous Bengali socio-political reformers: Raja Rammohan Roy and Ishwar Chandra Vidyasagar, he criticized Rabindranath Tagore, a famous Bengali poet and Nobel laureate, and Bankim Chandra Chatterjee, a famous Bengali novelist of the 19th century.
+In this work Azad mentioned the pro-women contributions of the British Raj's two famous Bengali socio-political reformers: Raja Rammohan Roy and Ishwar Chandra Vidyasagar, he criticized Rabindranath Tagore, a famous Bengali poet and Nobel laureate, and Bankim Chandra Chatterjee, a famous Bengali novelist of the 19th century.
 The work, critical of the patriarchal and male-chauvinistic attitude of society towards women, attracted negative reactions from many Bangladeshi readers.
-The Government of Bangladesh banned the book in 1995.
+The government of Bangladesh banned the book in 1995.
 The ban was eventually lifted in 2000, following a legal battle that Azad won in the High Court of the country.

 In the year of 1994 he published his first novel which was titled as Chhappanno Hajar Borgomail (lit.
 'Fifty-six thousand square-miles, the area of Bangladesh'); the novel was about military rule in Bangladesh in 1980s decade.
 He got special recognition for his second novel Sab Kichu Bhene Pare (1995) which was based on interpersonal relationship of Bangladeshi society.
 He wrote Ekti Khuner Svapna (lit.
 'Dreaming of a murder'), an unrequited love-based novel where the main male protagonist lives in Salimullah Muslim Hall of Dhaka University where Azad lived during his student life, it was Azad's last novel published in 2004 in which year he died.
 Other important novels are Kobi Othoba Dondito Aupurush (lit.
 'The poet or the condemned eunuch') and Nijer Shonge Nijer Jiboner Modhu (lit.
 'The honey of one's life with himself'), the first was based on a fictitious late 20th century Bangladeshi male poet's life who is castrated after involving in live-in relationship with a much younger woman and the latter was inspired by Humayun Azad's own rural life when he was a teen-aged boy.
 Another noted novel written by Azad was Fali Fali Kore Kata Chand (lit.
 'The split moon'), where the main female protagonist character Shirin is an educated young woman with self-boastfulness, she engages in adultery, leaves her husband and becomes misandrist.

 Azad also wrote teen-age literature, among them, the discourse-book Laal Neel Deepabali is noted, this book was written for teen-aged boys and girls as Azad's aim was to teach Bangladeshi adolescent boys and girls about the history of Bengali literature in short.